Projects in the City of Muncie

 City of Muncie CCMG

 Project: The Community Crossings Matching Grant (CCMG) Program provides funding to cities, towns, and counties across Indiana to make improvements to local roads and bridges.
 Community Crossings is a partnership between INDOT and Hoosier communities, both urban and rural, to invest in infrastructure projects.
-Muncie will use these funds to work on roads in Granville, on Walnut to McGalliard, Burlington, on Luick to Bridge, and Meeker, on 16th to 12th and 29th to 18th.
+Muncie will use these funds to work on roads on Granville.
+Walnut to McGalliard.
+Burlington from Luick to Bridge.
+And Meeker from 16th to 29th.

 Owner: City project and Indiana Department of Transportation

 Location: Granville - Walnut to McGalliard.
 Burlington - Luick to Bridge.
-Meeker - 16th to 12th and 29thto 18th
+Meeker - 16th to 29th.

 More Information: